bonyiii/bpe/README.md

 Two user seeded by default in the database:

-* admin@test.hu
+* admin@test.com
-* user@test.hu
+* user@test.com

 both user's password: password.

-User admin@test.hu has admin role, so access everything, the other one has limited rights.
+User admin@test.com has admin role, so access everything, the other one has limited rights.

 ## Running